Online Safety

 • Internet Watch Foundation – report illegal content online

-• Parent Port – run by the UK’s media regulators to set and enforce standards across the media to protect children from inappropriate material
+• Ofcom – the UK’s media regulator offers guidance and advice about online safety and how it is enforced across the media to protect children from inappropriate material

 • NSPCC online safety – helpful advice and tools you can use to keep your children safe online